axtend/axtend/tests/README.md

 ## Verbose mode

-You can also add the node's logs to the output using the `MOONBEAM_LOG` env variable.
+You can also add the node's logs to the output using the `AXTEND_LOG` env variable.
 Ex:

 ```
-MOONBEAM_LOG="warn,rpc=trace" npm run test
+AXTEND_LOG="warn,rpc=trace" npm run test
 ```

 The test script will find available ports above 20000 in order to ensure that it doesn't conflict